Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 which includes, but is not limited to text, photo, video, audio, or code.
 By making Content available,
-you represent and warrant that your content does not violate these terms or the [User Guidelines](http://en.support.wordpress.com/user-guidelines/).By submitting Content to Automattic for inclusion on your website, you grant Automattic a world-wide, royalty-free, and non-exclusive license to reproduce, modify, adapt and publish the Content solely for the purpose of displaying, distributing, and promoting your blog.
+you represent and warrant that your content does not violate these terms or the [User Guidelines](http://en.support.wordpress.com/user-guidelines/).
+By submitting Content to Automattic for inclusion on your website, you grant Automattic a world-wide, royalty-free, and non-exclusive license to reproduce, modify, adapt and publish the Content solely for the purpose of displaying, distributing, and promoting your blog.